UC-MACSS/persp-analysis/students/amos_tyler/asking-questions_tyler.md

 October 23 2017

+Word Count (excluding references): 1,500

 ## Research Question

 This study will investigate weekly, seasonal, and annual trends in food security across isolated Canadian communities.
 The principal research question will be:

   * How does food insecurity change by month and season in isolated Canadian communities?

 With sub research questions:

   * To what extent do traditional food acquisition strategies mitigate food insecurity?

   * Are there intra-seasonal periods of increased food insecurity?

-For the purposes of this study, Government of Canada standard definitions apply (Government of Canada).
+For the purposes of this study, Government of Canada standard definitions apply (see Government of Canada).
 Food insecurity  will be understood as a state where households were uncertain of having, or unable to access enough food to meet the needs of all their members because they had insufficient money for food.
 Food security will be a state where households have access to enough food for an active, healthy life for all household members.
 Isolated communities will be identified based on Treasury Board of Canada criteria.
 The Treasury Board defines isolation in terms of population, climate, and availability of commercial transportation/access by all-weather roads, as well as its position relative to the 60th parallel.
 (National Joint Council 2017)

 The target population is all people living in isolated communities.
-The frame population will be adults living in isolated communities who own mobile phones or comparable devices.
+The frame population will be adults with children living in isolated communities who own mobile phones or comparable devices.
 The sample population will be a function of the selection procedure, which is described in more detail below.

 ## Motivation

 Findings from this study may allow for improvements to government policy on northern food insecurity, specifically in the context of the Nutrition North initiative.
-(Dietitians of Canada 2016) Nutrition North provides subsidies to improve access to perishable foodstuffs in isolated and remote comunities.
+(Dietitians of Canada 2016) Nutrition North provides subsidies to improve access to perishable foodstuffs in isolated and remote communities.
 With a more clear picture of intra-seasonal or weekly fluctuations in food security, Nutrition North and affiliated programs can more effectively prioritize resources.

 ## Digitally Enhanced Survey Design

 This survey will leverage the advantages of momentary ecological assessment to deliver numerous, short survey questionnaires to respondents over the course of an entire year.
-Through mobile device-based surveys, respondents in isolated communities will respond to designed to identify food insecurity.
+Through mobile device-based surveys, respondents in isolated communities will respond to standard questions designed to identify food insecurity.

-While digitally enhanced methods generally focus on areas of high connectivity, this study will pilot how digital enhancement can allow for improved access to remote areas and areas of low or infrequent connectivity.
+While digitally enhanced methods generally focus on areas of high connectivity, this study will also explore how digital enhancement can allow for improved access to remote areas and areas of low or infrequent connectivity.
 Through an application installed on respondents' device, they will be prompted to answer questions at specified time-based intervals.
-If the respondent is in a location with mobile connectivity, the answers will be sent via text message to the researcher.
+If the respondent is in a location with mobile connectivity, the answers will be sent via text message (or equivalent) to the researcher.
 In areas with no connectivity, the device will store the (encrypted) responses for sending when connectivity is restored (e.g., when the respondent travels to a larger town).

 ### Respondent Selection

 Respondents will be drawn from the population of adults living in isolated communities in Canada.
 Following the Treasury Board of Canada's definition, there are 277 communities in Canada that qualify as isolated.
 (National Joint Council 2017)

 Due to small population sizes in the areas being studied, as well as the inherent remoteness of the sample population, a non-random sample will be used.
 Respondents will be recruited through in-person recruitment and outreach to local community organizations and government.
-Upon recruitment, data on demographics, income, and ethnicity will be collected in order to weight final results relative to 2016 Census data.
+Upon recruitment, data on demographics, family size, income, and ethnicity will be collected in order to weight final results relative to 2016 Census data.
 (Statistics Canada, 2017)

 Respondents will be motivated through a credit applied to their telecommunications bill.
 In collaboration with telecommunications service providers, the application's communications with the researcher's server will not incur additional costs for the user.
 The exact amount of the credit disbursed to respondents may vary depending on the result of funding applications.
 This reward has been selected over other options (e.g., coupons for groceries) as it is removed from the issue being investigated and therefore less likely to create systematic bias in results.